(A pdf version of this policy is available for download here)

 d As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide:

-i each councillor with a statement summarising the Council’s receipts and payments for the last quarter and the year to date for information; and
+i each councillor with a statement summarising the Council’s receipts and payments (or income and expenditure) for the last quarter and the year to date for information; and

 ii to the full Council the accounting statements for the year in the form of Section 2 of the annual governance and accountability return as required by proper practices, for consideration and approval.